 Return to Chapter Table of Contents

+Return to FMGC Table of Contents

-13.8 Adequate Safeguards
+13.8 Adequate Safeguards for Equipment

+Policy:

 Adequate controls must be implemented to safeguard equipment that was purchased in whole or in part with federal or state funds until such time as disposition occurs.

+A control system must be developed to ensure adequate safeguards to prevent loss, damage, or theft of equipment.
+Any loss, damage, or theft must be investigated.

-All Contractors must take reasonable precautions to ensure that equipment is properly maintained, accounted for, and protected from damage, loss, unreasonable deterioration and theft.
-Contractors are advised to consider the following and any additional controls necessary to safeguard the property:
+Grantees must take all reasonable precautions to ensure that all property acquired under a TWC grant award is properly maintained, accounted for, and protected from damage, loss, unreasonable deterioration, and theft.
+Grantees are advised to consider the following and any additional controls necessary to safeguard the property:

-maintain adequate and current property records that allow the Contractor to locate any property in its possession at all times, whether the property is located on-site or off-site;
+Maintain adequate and current property records that allow the Grantee to locate any property in its possession at all times, whether the property is located on-site or off-site;

-provide a secure building and coordinate between the security function and the Property Control Officer, especially regarding security violations or changes affecting ; and
+Provide a secure building and coordinate between the security function and the Property Control Officer, especially regarding security violations or changes affecting personal property; and

-have a written policy for checking out property that requires employees to sign for property in their possession.
+Have a written policy for checking out property that requires employees to sign for property in their possession.

-Contractors are not required to notify the Agency when property acquired under a contract with the Agency is lost, damaged or stolen; however, the Contractor must conduct and fully document an investigation.
-When appropriate, law enforcement authorities should be notified, a police report should be obtained and maintained for Contractor records, and the Contractor’s insurance provider should be notified.
-For more information on property insurance, see Section 13.18 of this manual.
+Grantees are not required to notify the Agency when property acquired under a grant with the Agency is lost, damaged or stolen; however, the Grantee must conduct and fully document an investigation.
+When appropriate, law enforcement authorities should be notified, a police report should be obtained and maintained for Grantee records, and the Grantee’s insurance provider should be notified.
+For more information about property insurance, refer to Section 13.18 Property Insurance, in this manual.

 If the federal or state government owns the property, the appropriate government personnel should be notified and the appropriate procedures to report and investigate the property must be taken.

-Authority:

-7 CFR §277.13(d)(3)

-OMB Circular A-110 §__.34(f)(4)

-29 CFR §97.32(d)(3)

-45 CFR §92.32(d)(3)

-7 CFR §3015.169(c)

-UGMS Part III §__.32(d)(3)

-Agency-Board Agreement §22.2
+Reference:

+OMB Uniform Guidance: 2 CFR § 200.313(d)(3)

+TxGMS: “Equipment”

+Agency Board Agreement Section 14.2 (October 2022)

-Last Update: April 1, 2014
+Last Update: October 1, 2023